saas-js/saas-ui/README.md

 ## Contributing & Support

 Want to help?
 Great!
-Saas UI Core is getting close to a release candidate, but we need more feedback to fine tune the final release.
+Saas UI Core is almost ready, but we need more feedback to fine tune the final release.

 If you like to support the project financially consider [Pre-ordering Saas UI Pro](https://appulse.gumroad.com/l/saas-ui-pro-pre-order), all funds will go to the further development of Saas UI.
 This will give you access to the development version and our private Discord server.
 As an early adopter you will get 50% discount on the final price, life-time access, free updates and a lot of love ❤️.

 ## Roadmap

-Saas UI core is currently is beta, the first release candidate will be released soon.
+Saas UI core v1.0 will be released in June.

 Saas UI pro is in private beta.
 [Pre-order](https://appulse.gumroad.com/l/saas-ui-pro-pre-order) to get early access.